-Upon completion of the UAHT Funeral Service Education Program, graduates will be able to:
+Upon completion of the UAHT Funeral Service Program, graduates will be able to:

 - 1. Explain the importance of funeral service professionals in developing relationships with the families and communities they serve. - 2.
 Identify standards of ethical conduct in funeral service practice. - 3.
 Interpret how federal, state and local laws apply to funeral service in order to ensure compliance. - 4.
 Apply principles of public health and safety in the handling and preparation of human remains. - 5.
-Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains. - 6.
+Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains - 6.
 Demonstrate skills required for conducting arrangement conferences, visitations, services and ceremonies. - 7.
 Describe the requirements and procedures for burial, cremation and other accepted forms of final disposition of human remains. - 8.
 Describe methods to address the grief-related needs of the bereaved. - 9.
 Explain management skills associated with operating a funeral establishment. - 10.
 Demonstrate verbal and written communication skills and research skills needed for funeral service practice.

-Traditional and Online Courses
+Online Courses

-Students may complete the program in a traditional or online format.
+Students may complete general education courses in a traditional format.
+All Funeral Didactic courses are online with labs and clinical held in a hybrid or face-to-face modality.
 Please see the Funeral Service Program Handbook for additional information and requirements.